Overview

 CPLib is a library written in C++ for processing test data of competitive programming problems.
 It helps you write clear and efficient checkers, interactors, validators, and generators.

-Here is a basic example of a checker using CPLib:
+Here is a basic example of an A+B problem checker using CPLib:

 #include "cplib.hpp"